 Dr. Wrenn has been a member of the School of Social Work field faculty and was director of the field education program from 1995 to1999.
-In 2019, she was appointed as the interim assistant dean of field education.
+In 2020, she was appointed the assistant dean of field education after serving as the interim assistant dean since 2019.

 As a 1987 graduate of the doctoral program in social welfare from the School of Social Work, her research interests focused on the influence of social support on health-promoting behaviors during pregnancy.